radareorg/radareorg/source/community.rst

 a small congress held in Barcelona, with workshops, trainings and :ref:`talks <talks>`, all about radare2.
 You're of course more than welcome here.

+If you, your ctf team, your company, or even your dog is using radare2, we would be happy yo add you to our `list of users <http://radare.today/posts/who-uses-r2/>`__.

 - :ref:`r2con 2016 <r2con_2016>`
 - :ref:`r2con 2017 <r2con_2017>`